Bachelor's degree: Psychology

-Public affairs and policy management

-The Bachelor of Public Affairs and Policy Management (BPAPM) is a four-year undergraduate degree in policy studies offered by the Arthur Kroeger College of Public Affairs at Carleton University in Ottawa, Canada.
-First introduced in 1999, the degree was created in response to an evolving needs within the public sector, and the need to prepare students for different public policy related challenges.

 Education

 The Bachelor of Education degree (BEd) is a four-year undergraduate professional degree offered by many American colleges and universities for those preparing to be licensed as teachers.
 Variants include the BEd, BAEd, BAT (Bachelor of Arts for Teaching), and BST degrees.
 Preparation for the MS in education, this degree is most often received by those interested in early childhood, elementary level, and special education, or by those planning to be school administrators.
 Secondary level teachers often major in their subject area instead (i.e., history, chemistry, or mathematics), with a minor in education.
 Some states require elementary teachers to choose a subject major as well, and minor in education.

 In Canada, the bachelor of education is a two-year professional degree in which students will specialise in either elementary or secondary education, and that is taken after the completion of a three or four-year bachelor's degree with a major in a teachable subject, such as English, French, mathematics, biology, chemistry, or a social science.
 Some universities also offer concurrent, five-year programs with student completing both a bachelor's degree in arts or science as well as their BEd.
 The possession of a BEd and a second bachelor's degree is required to teach in most public anglophone and francophone schools in Canada.
 The BEd prepares teachers for completion of either MA (Master of Arts) programs in education, MEd (Master of Education) programs, or postgraduate certificates in education.